Go-To-Market Strategy

 • Drop in Average Order Value due to price-sensitive purchases replacing higher-value orders

-• Cannibalization of existing premium collections that contribute to ~40% of current MRR
+• Cannibalization of existing premium collections that contributed to ~40% of current MRR

-• Brand dilution, as increased accessibility could blur our premium positioning
+• Brand dilution, as increased accessibility could blur the premium positioning of the overall brand - neither here nor there

 • Alienation of loyal customers who identified with Athlos’s exclusivity and performance-first ethos- an especially critical segment with 65%! repeat purchase rate